matthewlong29/PareAndFlourish_Site/_pages/reading-list.md

 <section id="drop-the-ball"> <!-- Drop The Ball by Tiffany Dufu -->
 	<div class="row">
 		<div class="col-sm-9">
-			<h4>Drop The Ball by Tiffany Dufu</h4>
+			<h3>Drop The Ball by Tiffany Dufu</h3>
-			<p>Tiffany Dufu, Chief Leadership Officer of Levo, knows the struggle of being a woman who wants to do it all.
+			Tiffany Dufu, Chief Leadership Officer of Levo, knows the struggle of being a woman who wants to do it all.
 She also knows it's impossible, or at the very least exhausting, to attempt to do everything in all aspects of our lives.
 Dufu offers her stories and realizations to help women learn to drop the ball, leaving time for the bigger priorities.
-You'll find that this book is as witty as it is informational.</p>
+You'll find that this book is as witty as it is informational.
 		</div>
 		<div class="col-sm-3">
 			<div class="">